Visit Cape Breton Island

-Located near the northern tip of the island, Four Mile Beach Inn is a 122-year-old former general store that has been lovingly converted into this charming bed and breakfast.
+Located near the island’s northern tip, Four Mile Beach Inn is a 122-year-old former general store that has been lovingly converted into this charming bed and breakfast.
 Activities abound here, whether you want to explore the private beach, hop in a kayak, play a game of chess or borrow a book from one of the historical rooms.
-The owners are experts on the area and can help with trip planning.
+The owners are experts in the area and can help with trip planning.
 The Celtic music and fresh Scottish scones we were treated to for breakfast were magical!

 Point of View Suites

 This is the perfect place to stay if you’re visiting the Fortress of Louisbourg; it’s right on the water, and our room had a fantastic view of the fort.
-There’s a restaurant on-site that features nightly music by 18th-century style musicians, and breakfast is also provided.
+A restaurant on-site features nightly music by 18th-century style musicians, and breakfast is also provided.

 Keltic Lodge at the Highlands